stlab/libraries/tips/small-object-optimizations.md

 };
 ```

-From here, it is fairly straight forward to fill in the operations on the task:
+Then it is fairly straight forward to fill in the basic operations on the task in terms of model operations:

 ```cpp
 template <class R, class...
 Args>